lizark9x/connor_bot/README_clean.md

 ## 🚀 How to Deploy

 1. Clone the repository
-2. Create a `requirements.txt` file with dependencies
-3. Add your environment variables
+2. Add your API_TOKEN and CHAT_ID in the environment settings of your hosting service.
-4. Run with `python main.py`
+3. Ensure the following files exist:
+- main.py
+- requirements.txt
+- Dockerfile
+4. Deploy using Docker.
+Render will build and run your container.